MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

    :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-scoped-cfg-example.png" alt-text="Check to see if IPCv3Service is enabled.":::

-6. If the issue isn't fixed, collect logs via OCV and them to Microsoft Edge team.
+6. If the issue isn't fixed, contact [Microsoft Edge support](https://www.microsoftedgeinsider.com/support).

 #### Issue: Stuck at "Setting up sync..." or “Couldn’t connect to the sync server.
 Retrying…”